findthefunction/goldendwarf/README.md

 ## Reason Why
 - Applying neural network fundamentals & data analytics knowledge, to create a real-time automated machine that generates alpha through trading cryptocurrency.
+- Implementation of Java and HTML design knowledge, to create an interactive and effecient dashborad interface for trading cryptocurrency

 ## Data Source